starchturrets/windows-shenanigans/WDAC/readme.md

 You can apply the policy by opening an elevated powershell, navigating to the directory where it's stored, and running `CiTool.exe --update-policy ".\{GUID}.cip"` (tab autocomplete is very helpful for this).

+To deactivate a policy (such as when running `winget upgrade --all`)  run `CiTool.exe --remove-policy "{GUID}"` in an elevated Powershell.
 You can then reboot to enforce changes.

-To deactivate a policy (such as when running `winget upgrade --all`)  run `CiTool.exe --remove-policy "{GUID}"` in an elevated Powershell.
+If you want to temporarily turn a policy off without rebooting, use the Wizard to place it in audit mode and run `CiTool.exe --update-policy ".\{GUID}.cip"` again.